awsdocs/aws-mobile-developer-guide/doc_source/how-to-polly.rst

 **iOS**

-* For sample iOS ntegration code, see the `iOS Amazon Polly Example <https://docs.aws.amazon.com/polly/latest/dg/examples-ios.html>`__.
+* For sample iOS integration code, see the `iOS Amazon Polly Example <https://docs.aws.amazon.com/polly/latest/dg/examples-ios.html>`__.

 * For more end to end sample apps using Amazon Polly see the `AWS SDK for iOS samples <https://github.com/awslabs/aws-sdk-ios-samples/>`__.